 A person is eligible to be appointed as a donee or substitute donee of an enduring power of attorney if the person has reached 18 years of age and has full legal capacity.

-[Section 104C inserted by No. 25 of 2008 s.
+[Section 104C inserted: No. 25 of 2008 s.
 10.]

 105. Enduring power of attorney survives incapacity